mavost/docuserver/aws.md

 - For downloads of objects one can used Byte-Range Fetches in a similar manner
 - Latency can be reduced by spreading the objects in a bucket over several folders/prefixes.

+#### AWS Instance Store Volumes

+Ephemeral (short-term) block storage which can host an AMI image tied to the overlying EC2 hardware.
+AMI is sourced from S3, not a snapshot.
+Data persists while the machine is not stopped/terminated or hardware does not fail.
+Not recommended for production, no encryption.

 #### Elastic Block Store (EBS)

 - General Purpose SSD (gp2/3): for storage of any EC2 OSs - uses cases demanding high number of IOPS (reads/writes up to 16000IOPS) instead of throughput